mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 -------------

 This command was used to specify a **diagonal line** of detector pixels to be omitted from the calculation during data reduction.
-Also see :ref:`mask_line_four_params-ref`.
+See also :ref:`mask_line_four_params-ref`.

 The line started at the centre of the scattering pattern (see SET CENTRE a b)